 The involvement of Interarc Design Inc. with sport can be traced to 1968 when Roland Muller, then in High School., first participated in track & field ('athletics').
 This participation is ongoing and has, over the decades, encompassed variously: track, cross country and road running events; from local competitions to national championships.
 This hands-on experience is amplified by the active voluntary positions filled over the years as official, team selector, committee member, club president and coach as well as service as accredited technical representative at the Olympic Games (Atlanta 1996).
 The broad spectrum of involvement and experience it provided, gives unique insight into accommodating the sport of track & field.

-Roland Muller graduated with a 6 year B Arch degree from University of Natal and obtained his original licence as an architect in 1979.
-From 1984-94 he was partner at Interarc Architects, founding Interarc Design as a sports facility consultancy in 1994 on settling in Canada.
-Interarc Design has worked with and is credited by the International Association of Athletic Federations (IAAF), as contributor to the IAAF Track & Field Facilities Manual (2003 edition) and by ASBA as a contributor to the First Edition (2009) of the publication: Indoor Sports Surfaces - An Installation and Maintenance Manual.
+At the end of 1978 Roland Muller completed his 6 year B Arch degree from University of Natal and obtained his original licence as an architect in 1979.
+From 1984-94 he was partner in Interarc Architects, founding Interarc Design as a sports facility consultancy in 1994 on settling in Canada.
+In the course of this career he obtained and maintained memberships in the RAIC, RIBA, AIA, SAIA and ASBA.
+At the end of 2017 Roland withdrew from these various international memberships as professional architect, maintaining only retired status with the RAIC.
+Over the years Interarc Design has worked with and is credited by the IAAF, as contributor to the IAAF Track & Field Facilities Manual (2003 edition) and by ASBA as a contributor to the First Edition (2009) of the publication: Indoor Sports Surfaces - An Installation and Maintenance Manual.

 INTERARC DESIGN INC.